SOLAR ELECTRIC GENERATION

 University of Palermo – Palermo (Italy)

-A Rank® HT1 has been installed in the Campus of the University of Palermo, Italy.
-The machine is integrated in the trigeneration installation developed in the framework of the European project STS-Med (Small scale Thermal Solar units for Mediterranean communities).
+A Rank® HT1 unit has been installed on the Campus of the University of Palermo, Italy.
+The machine is integrated into the trigeneration installation developed in the framework of the European project STS-Med (Small scale Thermal Solar units for Mediterranean communities).

-The Arca Consortium has relied on the Rank® machines a trigeneration installation in the Campus of the University of Palermo (Italy).
-They have developed it for the Italian pilot plant of the STS-Med European project, in which they also included a concentrated solar power (CSP) plant, biomass boiler, thermal storage tank, and absorption chiller.
+The Arca Consortium has relied on Rank® for a trigeneration system located on the Campus of the University of Palermo (Sicily, Italy).
+It was developed for the Italian pilot plant of the STS-Med European project.
+They also included a concentrated solar power (CSP) plant, biomass boiler, thermal energy storage (TES) tank, and absorption chiller.

-The STS-Med project (Small scale thermal solar units for Mediterranean communities) focuses on the development, implementation and dissemination of cutting-edge technologies to improve the energy efficiency of public buildings and has four demonstration plants.
-STS-Med is composed by 14 organizations from 6 countries (Italy, France, Cyprus, Egypt, Greece and Jordan).
+The STS-Med project (Small scale thermal solar units for Mediterranean communities) focuses on developing, implementing, and disseminating cutting-edge technologies to improve the energy efficiency of public buildings and has four demonstration plants.
+STS-Med comprises 14 organizations from 6 countries (Italy, France, Cyprus, Egypt, Greece, and Jordan).

-The most imporant innovation lies in using a CSP system in small plants, providing electricity, hot water and air conditioning to 20 thousand users of public buildings in the Mediterranean area.
+The most important innovation lies in using a CSP system in small plants, providing electricity, hot water, and air conditioning to 20,000 users of public buildings in the Mediterranean area.
 The pilot system shows a valid combination of technologies capable of covering the total demand of towns and urban districts.

-The installation consists of 21 fresnel linear concentrators modules with a surface of 470 m2.
-It will produce a maximum power of 220 kW and an annual thermal energy above 310 MWh.
-The high performance energy storage tank allows to provide energy without depending of the effective solar radiation and is composed of a 8 m3 molten salt tank with a thermal capacity of 400 kWh that operates between 160 and 260 °C. A 23 kW LiBr absorption chiller (COP of 1.1) is integrated to the HVAC system of the ARCA offices, and the 10 kW Rank® ORC unit with a net electrical efficiency of 10%.
-Both systems share a common cooling tower connected to their respective condensers.
+The installation consists of 21 fresnel linear concentrators modules with a surface of 470 square meters.
+It produces a maximum power of 220 kW and annual thermal energy above 310 MWh.
+The high-performance thermal energy storage tank provides energy without depending on effective solar radiation.
+It is composed of an 8 m3 molten salt tank with a thermal capacity of 400 kWh that operates between 160 and 260 °C. The Rank® ORC unit produces 10 kW electricity with a net electrical efficiency of 10%A 23 kW.
+A LiBr absorption chiller (COP of 1.1) integrated into the HVAC system of the ARCA offices share a common cooling tower with the ORC unit.

 The Rank® HT1 system installed has an electric power of 10 kW with a nominal net electrical efficiency of 10%.
-A 3.5m3/h pump transfers the heat transfer oil, which enters to the evaporator at 200 °C and transfer heat until diminishing its temperature to 165 °C. A secondary water circuit connects the ORC condenser to a cooling tower of 100 kWt capacity.
+A 3.5 m3/h pump transfers the heat transfer oil, which enters the evaporator at 200 °C and transfers heat until it diminishes its temperature to 165 °C. A secondary water circuit connects the ORC condenser to a cooling tower of 100 kWt capacity.
 The electricity produced by the ORC system covers 19% of the actual consumption of the ARCA Consortium offices.
-Therefore, it is a solution with a high revenue, since the ORC system represents only 18% of the initial cost of the project.
+Therefore, it is a solution with high revenue since the ORC system represents only 18% of the initial cost.